ESPRESSO on VLT: An Instrument for Exoplanet Research: Exoplanet science with ESPRESSO

 A larger telescope size provides a lower photon noise level on Doppler signal for the same exposure time.
-ESPRESSO at the 8.2-m VLT at the {\it Observatorio de Paranal} is expected to achieve the 10 \cms Doppler precision and long-term stability.
+ESPRESSO at the 8.2-m VLT at the {\it Observatorio de Paranal} is expected to achieve the 10 \cms Doppler precision and long-term stability~\citep{pep21}.
 This will open the possibility to search for Earth-mass planets at different orbital distances, including the habitable zones of solar-type stars.
 A carefully selected sample of non-active, non-rotating, quiet G to M dwarf will allow to explore this new domain.
-In Fig.~\ref{figplanet} we display the known planets at different orbital periods around stars with different apparent brightness.
+In the top panel of Fig.~\ref{figplanet} we display the known planets from the NASA Exoplanet archive as of December 2023 at different orbital periods around stars.
 So far, most of the low-mass planets have been discovered around M dwarfs where the RV planetary signals are stronger.
+We have highlighted the ESPRESSO discoveries and confirmations.
+The larger telescope mirror of VLT and the RV precision provided by ESPRESSO is allowing to access a larger sample of fainter stars of different spectral types.
+The recent discovery of two temperate Earth-mass planets in the habitable zone of the relatively faint M5.5V star ($m_V \sim 13.8$~mag, but brighter in the near infrared, $m_J\sim 8.3$~mag) GJ 1002 demonstrates the capabilities of the ESPRESSO instrument~\citep{sua23}.
+During the execution of the ESPRESSO GTO, it has been possible to break 1~\ms limit and to go beyong the Earth-mass barrier, as e.g. with the discovery of the transiting multi-planet system L 98-59 with planet b of half of the mass of Venus~\citep{dem21}, as well as the aforementioned blind RV detection of Proxima d with almost twice the mass of Mars~\citep{far22}.
+In the bottom panel of Fig.~\ref{figplanet} we also display the mass-radius diagram of known transiting exoplanets, highlighting those confirmed using ESPRESSO, in comparison with models with different bulk's compositions.

-The larger telescope mirror of VLT and the RV precision provided by ESPRESSO will also allow to access a larger sample of fainter stars of different spectral types.
-However, stellar noise or jitter, which causes different radial velocity variations at different timescales and of different magnitude \citep[see e.g.][]{saa98,san00,que01,boi11,dum11,rob14,sua17rv} still remains the main source of error and probably the strongest limitation towards the sub-\ms precision.
-Therefore, continuous investigation and modelling on these stellar effects are required in the way towards finding rocky planets in the habitable zones of solar-type stars.
+However, stellar noise or jitter, which causes different radial velocity variations at different timescales and of different magnitude \citep[see e.g.][]{saa98,san00,que01,boi11,dum11,rob14,raj15,sua17rv,dum18} still remains the main source of error and probably the strongest limitation towards the sub-\ms precision in the long term.
+Therefore, continuous investigation and modelling on these stellar effects at different timescales are required on the way towards finding rocky planets in the habitable zones of solar-type stars.
+One significant effort in this respect is the development of the PoET telescope~\footnote{http://poet.iastro.pt}, a solar telescope that will connect to ESPRESSO and allow to obtain ultra-high resolution spectra of resolved solar regions.
+The data will allow to understand in unique detail the different sources of stellar noise in both Doppler radial velocity measurements and transmission spectroscopy of planets orbiting sun-like stars.